Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 One of the photos in the cafeteria that I found interesting, and one which prompted me to learn more about what had crimes had taken each of these inmates to Alcatraz.

-Like any well planned tour, the audio-guided tour at Alcatraz ends, and your means to exit is through a book store.
+Like any well planned tour, the audio-guided tour at Alcatraz ends, and your means to exit is through a book store and gift shop.
 It is an attractive and well maintained store, with a number of eye catching items.
 The book store also continues with the educational nature of the Alcatraz experience, with a few displays and exhibits of its own, including signs explaining the regulations of Alcatraz, and restraining devices and weapons used by the guards and the inmates themselves.
-VerNessa and I each bought a couple small items, but the truth is, I wish I would have picked up a couple more.
+VerNessa and I each bought a couple small items.
+The truth is, I wish I would have picked up a couple more.

 Is Alcatraz Worth It?